darcien/zdbeam/README.md

 ## Non-Goals

-- **Health metrics tracking**: Power, heart rate, cadence not supported.
+- Broadcasting detailed numbers like power, heart rate, cadence is out of scope.
   Not interested in broadcasting private data.

 ## Future Possibilities